Percolation on an infinitely generated group: Calculations on the

 Moreover, noting that $\frac{1}{m-1}=\frac 1m+\frac 1{m(m-1)}$,

 We may bound $\frac{1}{b^j(b^j-1)}>\frac{1}{b^{2j}}$ and expand (neglecting the lowest-order term) to get

 \end{proof}

 The independence between the particles implies that the number of particles going from $x$ to $y$ has a Poisson distribution with rate $\frac{\la}{2}\prob{x\wto y}$, and so the total number of edges between $x$ and $y$ is a Poisson random variable with mean $\la\prob{x\wto y}$.
-Furthermore, the total number of edges $vw$ and the total number of edges $xy$ are independent Poisson random variables whenever $\{v,w\}\neq\{x,y\}$. \begin{rem} Since both the lower and upper bound for $\zeta_h$ is of order a constant times $b^{1-2h}$, this proves our claim that by choosing the parameters $\la$ appropriately, the \pem can dominate the \ppm and vice-versa. \end{rem}
+Furthermore, the total number of edges $vw$ and the total number of edges $xy$ are independent Poisson random variables whenever $\{v,w\}\neq\{x,y\}$. \begin{rem} Since both the lower and upper bounds for $\zeta_h$ are $\Theta(b^{1-2h})$, this proves our claim that by choosing the parameters $\la$ appropriately, the \pem can dominate the \ppm and vice-versa. \end{rem}

 In $\gnl[\infty]$, the number of edges between $x$ and $y$ has distribution $\Po{\zeta_k\la}$ where $k$ is the height of the lowest common ancestor of $x,y$, and consequently the number of edges from $x$ to other vertices has distribution $\Po{\la\sum_{h>0}( b -1) b ^{h-1}\zeta_h}$.
 Write $\Xi_0$ for $\sum_{h>0}( b -1) b ^{h-1}\zeta_h$.
 Similarly, if we fix a vertex $v\in T_{\infty}$ with height $k$, write $\Xi_k$ for the value such that the number of edges in $\gnl[\infty]$ between descendants of $v$ and the rest of the graph has distribution $\Po{\Xi_k\la}$.
 Each descendant of $v$ has $\Po{\la\sum_{h>k}( b -1) b ^{h-1}\zeta_h}$ edges to the rest of the graph, and there are $ b ^k$ descendants, so $\Xi_k=( b -1) b ^k\sum_{h>k} b ^{h-1}\zeta_h$.